syncfusion-content/blazor-docs/blazor/maps/user-interactions.md

 ### Enable highlight for polygons

-The highlight of polygon shape's can be customized by using the [MapsPolygonHighlightSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightSettings.html) tag.
-The following properties and a class variables are available in MapsPolygonHighlightSettings to customize the polygon shape when it is highlighted.
+The polygon shapes can be highlighted with mouse hover interaction if the [Enable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightSettings.html#Syncfusion_Blazor_Maps_MapsPolygonHighlightSettings_Enable) property of [MapsPolygonHighlightSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightSettings.html) is set to **true**.
+The following properties and a class are available in `MapsPolygonHighlightSettings` to customize the polygon shape when it is highlighted.

-[Enable] - It is used to enable highlight for polygon shapes.
+* [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightSettings.html#Syncfusion_Blazor_Maps_MapsPolygonHighlightSettings_Fill) - It is used to change the color of the highlighted polygon shape.
-[Fill] -  It is used to customize the highlight color for polygon shapes.
+* [Opacity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightSettings.html#Syncfusion_Blazor_Maps_MapsPolygonHighlightSettings_Opacity) - It is used to change the opacity of the highlighted polygon shape.
-[Opacity] - It is used to customize the highlight opacity for polygon shapes.
+* [MapsPolygonHighlightBorder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightBorder.html) - This class is used to change the color, width, and opacity of the border of the highlighted border shape.
-[MapsPolygonHighlightBorder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightBorder.html) - The attributes of `Color`, `Width` and `Opacity` are used to customize the polygon border when it is highlighted.

-The following example shows how to highlight the polygon shape over the geometry map.
+The following example shows how to highlight a polygon shape on a geometry map.

 ```cshtml
 @using Syncfusion.Blazor.Maps